What is the Ecclesial Method?

 The ecclesial method recognizes that God’s grace proceeds, accompanies, and then sends one forth from the catechetical session.
 There are five distinct steps in the ecclesial method: Preparation, Proclamation, Explanation, Application, and Celebration.

-It is important to allocate your time so that you are able to cover all five steps of the ecclesial method.
-Below you will learn about each step of the Ecclesial Method and how it fits into the Word of Life series.
+It is important to allocate your time so that you are able to cover all five steps of the ecclesial method (see Timing Overview on page viii of this manual).

 Steps of the Ecclesial Method